RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ![kiali]({% image_path kiali-bookinfo-namespaces.png %}){:width="800px"}

+Click on the "4 Applications" link.

 ##### Service Graph

-Go to the _Service Graph_ page on the _Graph_ menu and check **Traffic Animation** in **Display**:
+Click on the _Graph_ page on the left and check **Traffic Animation** in **Display**:

 ![kiali]({% image_path kiali-service-graph.png %})

 It shows a graph with all the microservices, connected by the requests going through then.
 On this page, you can see how services interact with each other.
+Observe that traffic from `productpage` to `reviews` is equally hitting all three versions of the `reviews` service, and that `v2` and `v3` are in turn hitting the `ratings` service (while `v1` does not, so therefore you get no "stars" when you get load-balanced to `v1`).

 ##### Applications